 Root cause analysis (RCA) is a methodology for finding and correcting the most important reasons for performance problems.
-It differs from troubleshooting and problem-solving in that these disciplines typically seek solutions to specific difficulties, whereas RCA is directed at underlying issues.
+It differs from troubleshooting, problem solving, and failure analysis; these disciplines typically seek solutions to specific difficulties, whereas RCA is directed at underlying issues.

 While it is often used in environments where there is potential for critical or catastrophic consequences, this is by no means a requirement.
 It can be employed in almost any situation where there is a gap between actual and desired performance.
 Furthermore, RCA provides critical info on what to change and how to change it, within systems or business processes.

 Significant industries using root cause analysis include manufacturing, construction, healthcare, transportation, chemical, petroleum, and power generation.
 The possible fields of application include operations, project management, quality control, health and safety, business process improvement, change management, and many others.